ibm-cloud-docs/netezza/security/ssl_certificate.md

 # Steps to acquire SSL certificates for netezza
 {: #step_acq_sslcert}

 This guide outlines two methods to acquire SSL certificates for secure connection to a Netezza instance.
-Use **Method-1** first.
-If the certificate issuer is **not DigiCert**, proceed with **Method-2**.

-## Method 1: Acquire certificates via browser
+## Acquire certificates via browser
 {: #method1_acq_cert_brows}

 ### 1: Download certificates from browser